clazarski/ST558_project/README.md

     ## #   humidity_level <chr>, CO_level <chr>, no2_level <chr>, o3_level <chr>,
     ## #   avg_pollution <dbl>

 The outlier in this data analysis is Rio de Janeiro.
-I searched on other websites and found the numbers I have from the API are possibily inaccurate.
-Since the data collected are current measures the values collected at the moment I querried may be unusual due to a sensor glitch or unusual reading at that moment.
+I searched on other websites and found the numbers I have from the API are possibly inaccurate.
+Since the data collected are current measures the values collected at the moment I queried may be unusual due to a sensor glitch or unusual reading at that moment.
 Using averaged values over time would be a better choice but my functions did not return that information and since I locked myself out of the API due to my previous querry we will have to work with what I have.

 I am decided to remove Rio from this analysis and will assume that the other data points are valid.